rit-git/tagging/README.md

 -Step 5: More deep and simple models can be found under folders script/ and appendix/

-## Usage for Non-programmers
+## Non-programmer Usage

--Step 1 - 3: same as Usage for Experiments
+-Step 1 - 3: same as Experiment

 -Step 4: install